Titus: Heir to Vespasian

 Unable to sail to Italy during the winter, Titus celebrated elaborate games at Caesarea Maritima and Berytus and then travelled to Zeugma on the Euphrates, where he was presented with a crown by Vologases I of Parthia.
 While he was visiting Antioch, he confirmed the traditional rights of the Jews in that city.

 On his way to Alexandria, he stopped in Memphis to consecrate the sacred bull Apis.
 According to Suetonius, that caused consternation since the ceremony required Titus to wear a diadem, which the Romans associated with monarchy, and the partisanship of Titus's legions had already led to fears that he might rebel against his father.
 Titus returned quickly to Rome in the hope, according to Suetonius, of allaying any suspicions about his conduct.

 Upon his arrival in Rome in 71, Titus was awarded a triumph.
 Accompanied by Vespasian and Domitian, Titus rode into the city, enthusiastically saluted by the Roman populace and preceded by a lavish parade containing treasures and captives from the war.
 Josephus describes a procession with large amounts of gold and silver carried along the route, followed by elaborate re-enactments of the war, Jewish prisoners and finally the treasures taken from the Temple of Jerusalem, including the Menorah and the Pentateuch.
 Simon Bar Giora was executed in the Forum, and the procession closed with religious sacrifices at the Temple of Jupiter.

 The triumphal Arch of Titus, which stands at one entrance to the Forum, memorialises the victory of Titus.

 With Vespasian declared emperor, Titus and his brother Domitian received the title of Caesar from the Senate.
 In addition to sharing tribunician power with his father, Titus held seven consulships during Vespasian's reign and acted as his secretary, appearing in the Senate on his behalf.
 More crucially, he was appointed Praetorian prefect (commander of the Praetorian Guard), ensuring its loyalty to the emperor and further solidifying Vespasian's position as a legitimate ruler.

 In that capacity, Titus achieved considerable notoriety in Rome for his violent actions, frequently ordering the execution of suspected traitors on the spot.
 When in 79, a plot by Aulus Caecina Alienus and Eprius Marcellus to overthrow Vespasian was uncovered, Titus invited Alienus to dinner and ordered him to be stabbed before he had even left the room.

 During the Jewish Wars, Titus had begun a love affair with Berenice, the sister of Agrippa II.
 The Herodians had collaborated with the Romans during the rebellion, and Berenice herself had supported Vespasian in his campaign to become emperor.
 In 75, she returned to Titus and openly lived with him in the palace as his promised wife.
 The Romans were wary of the eastern queen and disapproved of their relationship.
-When the pair was publicly denounced by Cynics in the theatre, Titus caved in to the pressure and sent her away, but his reputation suffered further regardless.
+When the pair was publicly denounced by Cynics in the theatre, Titus acceded to the pressure and sent her away, but his reputation suffered further regardless.